 Have you fancied yourself working in a high-stakes trading firm?
 If yes, then Procurement administrators might be the right job for you.
 Your prime responsibilities will be to buy in goods and services that your institution needs.
 You may need to purchase office supplies or raw materials for production, cleaning, training, or advisory services.

 You may also have to research new vendors and products, using the web, phone, and sometimes attending trade fairs to select product ranges, present new ideas to managers, and compare prices from several suppliers.
 As a procurement administrator, you could earn as high as $56,100 a year.

-There are certain skills that many Purchasing Administrators have in order to accomplish their responsibilities.
+There are certain skills that many purchasing administrators have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed Decisionmaking skills, Interpersonal skills and Organizational skills.
+We discovered that a lot of resumes listed interpersonal skills, organizational skills and writing skills.

-If you're interested in becoming a Purchasing Administrator, one of the first things to consider is how much education you need.
-We've determined that 40.9% of Purchasing Administrators have a bachelor's degree.
-In terms of higher education levels, we found that 11.5% of Purchasing Administrators have master's degrees.
-Even though most Purchasing Administrators have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a purchasing administrator, one of the first things to consider is how much education you need.
+We've determined that 57.2% of purchasing administrators have a bachelor's degree.
+In terms of higher education levels, we found that 4.5% of purchasing administrators have master's degrees.
+Even though most purchasing administrators have a college degree, it's possible to become one with only a high school degree or GED.